 The Principles serve as motivational guidelines in the areas of Ethical Governance, Conscious Design, and a Learning Culture.
-They underlie a comprehensive data strategy that encompasses federal and federally sponsored program, statistical, and mission-support data.
-These Principles include concepts reflected in existing Principle frameworks, such as those for the protection of personal information, for the management of information as an asset, for federal statistical agencies, and for federal evidence building.
-These Principles inform the Practices and Action Steps for the Federal Data Strategy.
+They underlie a comprehensive data strategy that encompasses federal and federally-sponsored program, statistical, and mission-support data.
+These Principles include concepts reflected in existing principles for the protection of personal information, for the management of information as an asset, for federal statistical agencies, and for federal evidence building.
+The Principles inform the Practices and Action Steps for the Federal Data Strategy.

 - Uphold Ethics: Monitor and assess the implications of federal data practices for the public.
 Design checks and balances to protect and serve the public good.

 - Exercise Responsibility: Practice effective data stewardship and governance.
 Employ sound data security practices, protect individual privacy, maintain promised confidentiality, and ensure appropriate access and use.

 - Promote Transparency: Articulate the purposes and uses of federal data to engender public trust.
 Comprehensively document processes and products to inform data providers and users.

 - Ensure Relevance: Protect the quality and integrity of the data.
 Validate that data are appropriate, accurate, objective, accessible, useful, understandable, and timely.

 - Harness Existing Data: Identify data needs to inform priority research and policy questions; reuse data if possible and acquire additional data if needed.